-The expected family contribution is determined by the FAFSA formula.
-The college uses the EFC to determine how much financial aid you are eligible to receive.
-Use Get2College's EFC Calculator to get an approximate EFC before completing a FAFSA: bit.ly/EFC-CAL
+The student aid index is determined by the FAFSA formula.
+The college uses the SAI to determine how much financial aid you are eligible to receive.

 Room & Board

 Room and board includes the cost of housing and the cost of meals.